23younesm/maguireyounes.com/content/posts/signal-api/index.md

 ## Running the Script

-The script runs in a continuous loop, checking for new messages and processing commands.
+The script runs in a continuous loop on my [Proxmox Server](https://maguireyounes.com/posts/server), checking for new messages and processing commands.
 It listens for messages, parses commands, and executes the necessary actions, providing real-time interaction within the group chat.

 ## Conclusion